StephonAutery/2020-javascript-password-generator/README.md

-# a javascript password generator
+# A javascript password generator

-For this assignment, css, and javascript are used to manipulate the DOM and genrate a random string.
+css, and javascript are used to manipulate the DOM and genrate a random string.

 ## Site Picture
 ![Site](/images/2020-ucb-03-password-generator-snip.PNG)